jeffpar/pcjs.v1/disks/pc/windows/1.01/README.md

 Microsoft Windows 1.01
 ---

-Windows 1.01, the first public version of Windows, was released on November 20, 1985.
-It is shown here running on an IBM PC XT (Model 5160) with an EGA.
+Microsoft Windows 1.01, the first public version of Windows, was released on November 20, 1985.
+It is shown here running on an IBM PC XT (Model 5160) with an EGA Display.

-You can also run [Windows 1.01 on a CGA](/devices/pc/machine/5160/cga/256kb/win101/).
+You can also run [Windows 1.01 with a CGA Display](/devices/pc/machine/5160/cga/256kb/win101/).

 Directory listings of the five 360Kb distribution diskettes are provided [below](#directory-listings).